a-chris/sicrez/README.md

 ## Just why?

 In my projects I have the habit to store the secrets/variables in different place:
-- Rails Credentials for secrets/password/api keys that is better to keep in a safe place
+- Rails Credentials for secrets/password/api keys that is better to keep encrypted
-- Settings files for everything else: urls, name, configurations, feature flags
+- Settings files for everything else: urls, name, configurations, texts, feature flags
-- ENV variables for stuff that should take the precedence over everything else or that are set up by the system
+- ENV variables for stuff that should take the precedence or that are set up by the Operating System

 This happened because I feel like the Rails Credentials are a bit hard to mantain and they could be overkill if you just put everything there: you get a big blob of encrypted text that you have to decrypt to change just a small string, for each one of your environments!